-Typifying how Rotary supports communities, the Club, by donating funds, supported the Rotary Ireland Daisy Lodge Project to provide a therapeutic play area at the newly built Daisy Lodge situated outside Newcastle Co.
+Typifying how Rotary supports communities, the Club, by donating funds, supported in 2014 the Rotary Ireland Daisy Lodge Project to provide a therapeutic play area at the newly built Daisy Lodge situated outside Newcastle Co.
 Down. (click on image left to view detail)

 Daisy Lodge - a purpose built, short break centre for families in Ireland nursing a child with cancer – was built by The Cancer Fund for Children and opened its doors in April 2014.
 The charity does not receive Government funding and it relied on the support of many different companies, trusts and foundations, individuals and groups to build Daisy Lodge.
 However, there was no playground for the children to enjoy.
 So, when it came to the vital therapeutic play area, Rotary Ireland was delighted to raise the money to install the play equipment and safety surface.